yulongl/p2_TrafficSignClassifier/project writeup.md

 First I tried the LeNet architecture from previous class but the result was below the 93% requirement.
 So next I tried another famous architecture AlexNet but a simplified version and achived 94%~95% validation accuracy.

 However, the image size in the provided dataset is only 32x32x3.
-Over use of maxpooling will lose too many pixels and too much information contained in those pixels.
+And the images are very vague.
+We already lost a lot of information by downsizing the original images.
+And the over use of maxpooling will even lose more pixels and more information contained in those pixels.
 So eventually, I used convolution with VALID padding to reduce feature map size and only used maxpooling once after 5 convolution layers.
-After that I got a relatively large fully connected layer, to accelarate training and prevent overfit, I added the dropout function after each fully connected layer.
+After that I got a relatively large fully connected layer.
+To accelarate training and prevent overfit, I added the dropout function after each fully connected layer.

 My final model results were:
 * training set accuracy of ?
 * validation set accuracy of ?
 * test set accuracy of ?

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+---
 ### Test a Model on New Images

-#### 1. Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:

-![alt text][image4] ![alt text][image5] ![alt text][image6]
-![alt text][image7] ![alt text][image8]
+#### Acquiring New Images

+I think five images is not enough to evaluate the system so I got 11.
+Here are they:

 The first image might be difficult to classify because ...